 MCC promotes musical interests through partnerships with the MCC Philharmonic Orchestra and MCC Alumni & Friends Choir, which are community-based groups.
 Both groups have fall and spring concerts for the local community.
-In addition to the public engagement with music culture, MCC provides opportunities for student's faculty and staff access to live music through the Spectrum of Art music series.
-The musicians perform in the Woodside Café on the Sidney campus and feature music from Michigan musicians.

 MCC operates a campus library that is open to the public and collaborates with all the local district libraries.
 MCC computer labs on the Greenville campus are open to the public.
 Students from local schools regularly come to MCC's main campus in Sidney to see the Mastodon bones that are on display, and tour Heritage Village to learn about the history of Montcalm County.
 MCC is home to One Book One County Montcalm and MCC reads that engages the entire community in reading books and discussing them.